dpc10ster/RJafroc/README.md

 * Current `GitHub` version is 2.0.1.9000 on the `master` branch.
 * Current `CRAN` version is 2.0.1.

-# Branch designations
+# `RJafroc` branch designations
 * The most current tested version of the software and documentation is on the `master` branch.
 * The `developer` branch is for development/experimental work.
-* The online book has its own [GitHub repository](https://github.com/dpc10ster/RJafrocBook), currently under development.

-# Those already familiar with installing R packages from GitHub can ignore the following directions
+# Installation: those already familiar with installing R packages from GitHub can ignore the following directions

 # How do I get set up?
 Three options are given below, in increasing order of complexity.
 The first method downloads the package from CRAN, the second downloads the package from the `master` branch on `GitHub` and the third downloads all source files from the `master` branch on `GitHub` and then installs the software.
 I recommend the second method as the CRAN package is behind the `master` branch.